 Never pay more in taxes than you need to.
 While we can't all move our businesses to Puerto Rico, we can make the most US tax benefits.
 For example, if you are self-employed, understanding how to incorporate yourself is essential for keeping more of your money in your pocket and protecting your assets.

 Be willing to leave the party early.
-Schiff was predicting that the stock market bubble would pop years ahead of 2008.
+Schiff predicted that the stock market bubble would pop years ahead of 2008.
 And he's predicting it will happen again.
 No one can exactly time the market.
 If you want to get out before the market crashes, you have to be willing to leave some money on the table.
 You might feel like the only one missing out on huge wins, but eventually, you'll be right.
 If you wait for an obvious sign, you'll be too late.

 Invest in the stock market with a strategy (and stick to it).
 If you want to become rich, you need to invest your money to watch it grow.
 Peter Schiff has a mistrust of any stocks largely dependent on American consumers.
 Many investors would disagree.
 But Schiff always sticks with his investment plan; no matter what happens, that could shake his faith.
 He is nothing but consistent.
 There are myriad philosophies about investing in the market, and you need to understand how to make your money work for you.